-- (a) The Board and the UFF recognize their obligations under federal and state laws, rules, and regulations prohibiting discrimination or harassment, including Title IX of the Education Amendments of 1972, the Violence Against Women Act, and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act. - (b) The Board and the UFF affirm their support for the concepts of diversity and affirmative action.
+(a) The Board and the UFF recognize their obligations under federal and state laws, rules, and regulations prohibiting discrimination or harassment, including Title IX of the Education Amendments of 1972, the Violence Against Women Act, and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.

+(b) The Board and the UFF affirm their support for the concepts of diversity and affirmative action.
 They recognize that the purpose of affirmative action is to provide equal opportunity in employment.
 The Board and the UFF shall implement programs, policies, and practices to facilitate the recruitment, appointment, retention and professional development of women and minorities.
 This statement of intent is not subject to Article 20, Grievance Procedure and Arbitration.

+(a) Discrimination.

-- (a) Discrimination. - (1) Personnel decisions shall be based solely on job-related criteria and performance. - (2) Furthermore, neither the Board nor the UFF shall discriminate against any faculty member based upon race, color, sex, religious status, national origin, age, veteran status, disability, political affiliation, marital status, sexual orientation, genetic information, gender identity or gender expression, nor shall the Board or the UFF abridge any rights of faculty members related to union activity granted under Chapter 447, Florida Statutes, including but not limited to the right to assist or to refrain from assisting the UFF, or the exercise of any rights under this Agreement. - (3) Should applicable state or federal law establish any additional protected category for claims of discrimination during the term of this Agreement, the Board and the UFF agree to modify the Agreement, as necessary. - (b) Harassment. - (1) Some types of workplace harassment may constitute discrimination. - (2) The faculty shall be protected from workplace harassment that is premised upon sex/gender or other protected classes of individuals. - (3) In Meritor Savings Bank v.
-Vinson, 477 U.S. 57 (1986), the United States Supreme Court recognized two types of sexual harassment in employment: quid-pro-quo harassment and hostile-environment harassment. - a.
-The Supreme Court defined hostile-environment harassment as occurring only when "the workplace is permeated with 'discriminatory intimidation, ridicule, and insult' that is 'sufficiently severe or pervasive to alter the conditions of the victim's employment and create an abusive working environment" (Harris v.
-Forklift Systems, Inc., 510 U.S. 17, (1993), quoting Meritor, 477 U.S. AT 65, 67).
+(1) Personnel decisions shall be based solely on job-related criteria and performance.

+(2) Furthermore, neither the Board nor the UFF shall discriminate against any faculty member based upon race, color, sex, religious status, national origin, age, veteran status, disability, political affiliation, marital status, sexual orientation, genetic information, gender identity or gender expression, nor shall the Board or the UFF abridge any rights of faculty members related to union activity granted under Chapter 447, Florida Statutes, including but not limited to the right to assist or to refrain from assisting the UFF, or the exercise of any rights under this Agreement.

+(3) Should applicable state or federal law establish any additional protected category for claims of discrimination during the term of this Agreement, the Board and the UFF agree to modify the Agreement, as necessary.

+(b) Harassment.

+(1) Some types of workplace harassment may constitute discrimination.

+(2) The faculty shall be protected from workplace harassment that is premised upon sex/gender or other protected classes of individuals.

+(3) In Meritor Savings Bank v.
+Vinson, 477 U.S. 57 (1986), the United States Supreme Court recognized two types of sexual harassment in employment: quid-pro-quo harassment and hostile-environment harassment.

+a.
+The Supreme Court defined hostile-environment harassment as occurring only when "the workplace is permeated with 'discriminatory intimidation, ridicule, and insult' that is b.
+The EEOC Guidelines provide that "quid pro quo harassment' occurs when 'submission to or rejection of [unwelcome sexual] conduct by an individual is used as the basis for employment decisions affecting such individual" (EEOC, "Policy Guidance on Current Issues of Sexual Harassment," No. N-915-050 [March 19, 1990], quoting 29 CFR 1604.11A[2-3]).